aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 **Use Cases:**

-1. You created an AWS resource (for example S3 bucket) manually 2 years ago and you would like to manage it using AWS CloudFormation.
+1. You previously created an AWS resource (for example, an S3 bucket) manually, and you would like to manage it using CloudFormation.
 2. You want to bring certain types of resources into a single stack for easier management (for example, IAM Role resources).
 3. You have two separate stacks, and you want to bring them into a single stack by nesting stacks.
 Refer to this [document](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-nested-stacks.html) for nesting an existing stack.
 4. You want to match the CloudFormation configuration for a resource which was updated out of band.